microsoft/ML-For-Beginners/1-Introduction/2-history-of-ML/README.md

 By the mid 1970s, it had become apparent that the complexity of making 'intelligent machines' had been understated and that its promise, given the available compute power, had been overblown.
 Funding dried up and confidence in the field slowed.
 Some issues that impacted confidence included:

 - **Limitations**.
 Compute power was too limited.
 - **Combinatorial explosion**.
-The amount of parameters needed  to be trained grew exponentially as more was asked of computers, without a parallel evolution of compute power and capability
+The amount of parameters needed to be trained grew exponentially as more was asked of computers, without a parallel evolution of compute power and capability.
 - **Paucity of data**.
 There was a paucity of data that hindered the process of testing, developing, and refining algorithms.
 - **Are we asking the right questions?**.
 The very questions that were being asked began to be questioned.
 Researchers began to field criticism about their approaches:
   - Turing tests came into question by means, among other ideas, of the 'chinese room theory' which posited that, "programming a digital computer may make it appear to understand language but could not produce real understanding." ([source](https://plato.stanford.edu/entries/chinese-room/))